 This calendar is for us.

-It will help us begin to establish a sustainable self-care routine that will allow us to recharge and maintain our mental fitness.
+It can help us begin to establish a sustainable self-care routine that will allow us to recharge and maintain our mental fitness.

 Making your bed, for instance, is a “keystone habit.”
 This is something that kick starts a pattern of other healthy behaviour and, in turn, provides you with a greater sense of well-being.
-This is because “if you make your bed every morning you will have accomplished the first task of the day.
-This will give you a small sense of pride, and will encourage you to do another task and another” (William H McCraven).
+This is because if you make your bed every morning you will have accomplished the first task of the day.
+This will give you a small sense of pride, and will encourage you to do another task and another.
 It also starts to declutter your space which lowers stress levels.

 Making time for self-care in our schedules can mean the difference between mental fitness and mental ill-health.
 It doesn’t have to be time-consuming or costly.